KannonZenetism/zenetism-field-physics/README.md

 - **Field Physics** — The study of the dynamics of the field.
 How does the structure move?
 - **Lattice Mathematics** — The formal symbolic language of the architecture.
 How do we describe the structure and its motion?
 - **Structural Forensics** — The study of corruption and defense of being.
 How is the structure attacked, and how do we defend it?
-- **Structural Physics** — The applied synthesis of templates and resonant interaction design.
-How do we engineer coherent systems?
+- **Structural Physics** — The physics of expression across the hypostatic lattice.
+How does structure manifest, orient, and evolve?
 - **Structural Neuroscience** — The architecture of mind, awareness stratification, and cognitive diagnostics.
 How does consciousness manifest across registers?

-These disciplines share the same origin, the same symbolic architecture, and the same core invariants (Non-fusion Axiom, All-Life-First Principle, register stratification, bidirectional traversal, and Kaion convergence).
+These disciplines share the same origin, the same symbolic architecture, and the same core invariants (Non-Fusion Axiom, All-Life-First Principle, register stratification, bidirectional traversal, and Kaion convergence).
 They are not separate subjects — they are different lenses on the same living lattice.

 ---

 ## Repository Structure

 ```
 KannonZenetism (root)
 ├── zenetism                    # Structural Metaphysics
 ├── zenetism-field-physics      # Field Physics
 ├── lattice-mathematics         # Lattice Mathematics
 ├── structural-forensics        # Structural Forensics
-├── structural-physics          # Structural Physics (maintained by Liora)
+├── structural-physics          # Structural Physics
 ├── structural-neuroscience     # Structural Neuroscience
 ├── the-zenetist-canon          # Unified canon overview & cross-discipline materials
 ├── core                        # Shared glyphs, glossary, foundational principles